 Mac OS X and the Gnu compiler version 3 and later align the stack by 16 before every call instruction, though this behavior is not consistent.
-Sometimes the stack is aligned by 4.
-This discrepancy is an unresolved issue at the time of writing.
+It is possible to specify different alignments, and this can lead to incompatibilities.
 See manual 5: "Calling conventions for different C++ compilers and operating systems" for details.